Immigrant Heritage Month: Creating a pathway for immigrant students in Wichita

 WICHITA, Kan.
-(KSNW) – I is Immigrant Heritage Month, and the non-profit, Immigration Support Services Network, is using it to give back to the community.
+(KSNW) – It’s Immigrant Heritage Month, and the non-profit Immigration Support Services Network is using it to give back to the community.

-The goal for this organization is to be able to increase the number of migrant students that attend college each year.
-This year there was one recipient who won the award, in 2020 there were six.
+The goal for the organization is to increase the number of migrant students that attend college each year.
+This year, there was one recipient who won the award.
+In 2020, there were six.
 Overall, the group has helped 10 students achieve their goals.

 If you migrated to the United States and wish to be a recipient of this scholarship you can visit their Facebook page or email Forrest Ehmke, ISSN facilitator at Fehmke51@gmail.com for more information.